 Disadvantages of password managers are:

-Also problems with services that use multi-factor authentication.
+- Also problems with services that use SSO and multi-factor authentication.

 Bug bounty research has even shown the possibility of a breach in password managers that expose the master password in computer memory.
 However, taking advantage of this vulnerability would require either physical or remote access to the computer.
 If users have two-factor authentication enabled it is even more unlikely to be compromised.

-While there are always risks, PMs are still the best tools for offering authentication services online.
+Nonetheless, while there are always risks, Password Managers are still the best tools for offering authentication services online.

 2FA / Multi-factor Authentication